CHASE Hospital Cost Analysis

-Hospital costs are a significant driver of public and private insurance expenditures, for Medicaid 30 percent are attributed to hospitals.
+Hospital costs are a significant driver of public and private insurance expenditures, for Health First Colorado (Colorado's Medicaid Program), 30 percent are attributed to hospitals.
 Additional analysis of hospital data could potentially lead to initiatives that improve the health care delivery system to the benefit of all users and insurers.

 On November 1, 2017 the Colorado Department of Health Care Policy and Financing requested an increase of $1.2 million total funds, including $596,132 from the Healthcare Affordability and Sustainability (HAS) Fee Cash Fund, for 11 new staff positions to support the Colorado Healthcare Affordability and Sustainability Enterprise (CHASE), legal services to defend the enterprise, data analytics consulting services, and software licensing.

-However, the Joint Budget Committee staff believed HCPF would benefit from additional resources to address hospital cost and hospital cost shift to payers.
+The Joint Budget Committee staff believed HCPF would benefit from additional resources to address hospital cost and hospital cost shift to payers.
 The General Assembly approved a total of 11 staff positions.
-Four of these positions will support the administrative needs of CHASE.
+Four of these positions support the administrative needs of CHASE.
 Seven positions have different purposes than HCPF’s original request.
-These 7 positions will target the drivers of hospital expenditures, particularly to explore why the cost shift does not appear to be decreasing as expected.
+These 7 positions target the drivers of hospital expenditures, particularly to explore why the cost shift does not appear to be decreasing as expected.